+Winner of the DesignSpark Summer of Sound contest!
 This is a digital synthesizer designed to be played as a guitar.
 The conductive plectrum and six-part digital frets transmit musical data to the internal synthesizer chip (a Teensy 3.6 running the Teensy audio library).
 The sound is then modulated by as many knobs as I was able to fit onto the guitar's body.
 It's fun and unique to play, and creates some weird, unexpected sounds.
 Project page on DesignSpark / Code etc on GitHub.

 A work-in-progress online drum machine (of sorts).
 While researching how to synthesize drum sounds without using samples, I realised that a lot of synthetic drum sounds are created from fairly simple sound sources, such as white noise or a sine wave.
 This made me wonder about the possibility of feeding other, more complex sounds through a series of effects to create unusual drum sounds which fulfil a similar percussive role to the kick, snare, hi-hat, etc, but which sound noticeably different.